Kong/docs.konghq.com/app/kong-ingress-controller/1.0.x/concepts/ingress-classes.md

+---
-# Kong Ingress Controller and ingress class
+title: Kong Ingress Controller and ingress class
+---

 ## Table of Contents